 To ensure you are in full compliance with current state laws, contact your State Board of Veterinary Medicine and your State Board of Pharmacy for updated regulations.

 2. Follow All Federal Regulations on Prescribing Opioids

 FDA approves controlled drugs and monitors reported adverse events associated with them.
 The Drug Enforcement Administration (DEA), however, creates and enforces the regulations regarding controlled substances.
 Contact your local DEA office if you have questions about federal regulations regarding controlled substances.

 When controlled substances are stolen from the clinic, veterinarians must report the theft to DEA and to their local police department as soon as possible.

-FDA has pre-approval (abuse potential review) and post-approval safeguards in place for opioids and requires Risk Evaluation and Mitigation Strategies (REMS) for some products in order to ensure that the benefits of use outweigh certain risks.
+FDA has pre-approval (abuse potential review) and post-approval safeguards in place for opioids and requires Risk Evaluation and Mitigation Strategies (REMS) for some products to ensure that the benefits of use outweigh certain risks.

 When using approved human opioids off-label in animals, you do not have to follow the human drug’s risk mitigation requirements, although you do have to follow the regulations for off-label use.
 FDA also strongly encourages you to read the label information for human opioid drugs and take any associated training.
 You can find a list of FDA-approved human drugs marketed under REMS programs on FDA’s website.

 3. Use Alternatives to Opioids

 Pain management is an important issue in veterinary medicine, and in many cases non-opioid protocols may adequately control pain in animals.
-The International Association of Veterinary Pain Management is a good resource for pain management information for companion animals, as is the American Animal Hospital Association and American Association of Feline Practitioners 2015 Pain Management Guidelines.
+The International Association of Veterinary Pain Management is a good resource for pain management information for companion animals, as are the American Animal Hospital Association's 2022 Pain Management in Dogs and Cats Guidelines.

 4. Educate Pet Owners on Safe Storage and Disposal of Opioids